 The spiritual analogy is found in Hebrews 12:1: “Therefore we also, since we are surrounded by so great a cloud of witnesses, let us lay aside every weight, and the sin which so easily ensnares us.”

-What are the spiritual weights that make it hard to run?
+What are the spiritual weights that make it hard to run the race?
 Jesus talked about several of these dangers in the parable of the sower in Matthew 13:22.

 What about the sins that ensnare us?

+I found it interesting that seven different Hebrew words and two Greek words are translated as “snare.”
 There are many different kinds of traps, and we should study the Bible to be aware of all the devices the devil uses against us.
-Obeying God keeps us from being entangled in the traps of sin (2 Timothy 2:4-5).
+Obeying God keeps us from the sin that so easily entangles us (2 Timothy 2:4-5).
 Repentance is also necessary for us to escape Satan’s clutches.

 Running with endurance